sa7mon/S3Scanner/README.md

 * ⚡️ Multi-threaded scanning
 * 🔭 Supports tons of S3-compatible APIs
 * 🕵️‍♀️ Scans all bucket permissions to find misconfigurations
-* 💾 Dump all bucket contents to a local folder
+* 💾 Dump bucket contents to a local folder
+* 🐳 Docker support

 ## Examples